-Be an organized property owner.
+Be an organized property manager.
 Set down reasonable terms and conditions and communicate them to the clients at the time of booking lest they should come to you for concerns where you would not like to hold yourself accountable.
 For example, if you want to incorporate a condition where a booking gets canceled in case a customer does not arrive within 24 hours of the expected time without any information, write it down on a contract to prevent misunderstandings.

 Be clear in all your communications, and have in written as much of it as possible.
 A professional sharpness in terms of contracts and tariffs will save you from a great deal of trouble.

 Be approachable by your clients, right from the moment they finalize a booking.
 Communication is paramount in the vacation rental industry; encourage a free flow of it to succeed in the business.
 Share your phone number, an alternative fixed line number, email ID, and social media page with customers so that they can reach you by any medium they find suitable.